How to pickle and preserve zucchinis, courgettes and cucumbers

 When you’re knee-deep in cucumbers and courgette, zucchini, it’s time to make a mouth-watering preserve that has stood the test of generations.

-Bread and butter pickles are a standard item in my own larder, with one slight deviation from tradition (see the recipe, top right on the next page).
-It doesn’t matter whether you grow cucumbers or zucchini in your summer garden or not, there is always a big pile in the vege bins over summer.
+Bread and butter pickles are a standard item in my own larder, with one slight deviation from tradition (see the recipe below).
+It doesn’t matter whether you grow cucumbers or zucchini in your summer garden or not, there is always a big pile in the vegetable bins over summer.

 Many gardeners and recipients of fresh produce from the neighbours or rellies will instantly bring to mind the familiar bucket-loads of straight, curly or round cucumbers, zucchini in yellow and green, the ubiquitous marrow taking pride of place on the back step.
 These long green vegetables seem to magically pop out in the night.

-For years, I was religiously faithful to my mother’s recipe, only using the slightly larger pickling cucumbers that couldn’t be turned into gherkins (as illustrated in the photos, just so you know I’m my mother’s daughter).
+For years, I was religiously faithful to my mother’s recipe, only using the slightly larger pickling cucumbers that couldn’t be turned into gherkins.
 Then a friend introduced me to bread and butter pickled zucchinis.
 These had a slightly different texture but with the same refreshing crunch and flavour of the cucumber variety.
 I discovered that zucchini works just fine for bread and butter pickles, but I also learned to give them only a very short blast in the simmering vinegar/sugar solution or they go soggy.
 The rule applies for ordinary varieties of cucumber too – you don’t have to use pickling ones.

-The second recipe I have included this month comes from another memory that relates not to taste but to ethics.
+The second recipe comes from another memory that relates not to taste but to ethics.
 The defining moment when I decided to become a vegetarian slips my mind, but it was definitely during my first two years at Waikato University and somehow related to me reading Peter Singer’s book, Animal Liberation.
-It came as a bit of a shock to my dairy farming parents who were accustomed to our family consuming three meat meals a day.
+It came as a bit of a shock to my dairy farming parents who were accustomed to our family consuming three meat-based meals a day.
 I ate bacon for breakfast every day for nearly16 years.
-When my father heard, he shook his head, as if it to say ‘it’s just a phase’.
+When my father heard I had converted, he shook his head, as if it to say ‘it’s just a phase’.

 3 large onions